cannarin025/BardBot/README.md

 cd pycord
 pip install .
 ```
+## Usage
 To run the bot, use
 ```
 python main.py
 ```

 The bot uses the `~` prefix by default, which may be modified in `config.yml`.
 Sending `~help` in any text channel will bring up a help message.

+---

+If you find a bug please submit an issue!